gradle/native-samples/README.md

 Hello, World!
 ```

-## Multi-Project with Transitive Dependencies (transitive-dependencies)
+## Application with library dependencies a multi-project build (transitive-dependencies)

 This builds shows how an application and several Swift/C++ libraries can be built with Gradle and linked together.
 The
 dependencies are added transitively from the dependencies between modules.

-To run it:
+To build and run the application:

 ```
 > cd transitive-dependencies